MouadEttali/LeetCodeChallenges/README.md

 ## 2- Two Sum: s
-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+Given an array of integers nums and an integer target, return indices of tsshe two numbers such that they add up to target.

 Input: nums = [2,7,11,15], target = 9.
 Output: [0,1]